SpocWiki/_public/geo/Continent/Europe.md

 [name-de::Europa]
 [ #has/_code  :: EU ]

-Many european Countries have joined the European Union which started out as an Economic Union after WW
+Many european Countries have joined the European Union which started out as an the Montan-Union after WW2 and developed into the Economic Union.

 ![Flag|350](https://upload.wikimedia.org/wikipedia/commons/b/b7/Flag_of_Europe.svg)